-- This was the search term that I used.
+- Here was the search term that I used.
 Very generic, but it already gives me so much insight.
 I used the term bicycle shop and narrowed my search to the United States.

-This is the search pattern for the last 5 years by default.
+This picture above is the search pattern for the last five years by default.
 From here, I can see spikes during the warmer months and dips during the colder months.
 This type of keyword analysis tells me that this theme will be seasonal.
-That makes a lot of sense as biking is generally more of a seasonal activity.
-It also makes sense that people will be looking for a bicycle shop when the weather is warmer since that can mean biking soon after going to a shop.
+That makes a lot of sense as biking is more of an annual activity.
+It also makes sense that people will be looking for a bicycle shop when the weather is warmer since that can mean biking soon after going to a store.
 This is the same case if you think of other seasonal things like wearing sandals, buying winter jackets, and more.

-This is the breakdown of all the states of the United States.
-At a first glance, you might feel like Massachusetts is not as strong in search interest since it is not seen in the first 6, but this is skewed because of how popular biking is in the other states.
+Here is the breakdown of all the states of the United States.
+At first glance, you might feel like Massachusetts is not as high in search interest since it is not seen in the first 6, but this is skewed because of how popular biking is in the other states.
 Since we are local, we will scroll down the state list to find Massachusetts and click on it.

 Interest by Metro

 As you can see above, I am looking for the search term that is located in Massachusetts.
-Google trends is showing me that there is a lot of activity in two parts of Massachusetts.
-That works great since in this made up scenario my bicycle shop will be located in Boston.
+Google trends are showing me that there is a lot of activity in two parts of Massachusetts.
+That works fine since in this made up scenario my bicycle shop will be located in Boston.

 Now that we know that there is interest in this area for my local business, I want to look for related topics that people search for in Massachusetts that are around bicycles.
-In this example, I clicked on the topic called bicycle.
+In this example, I clicked on the item called the bicycle.

 By Related Topics

-With the topic field ticked off, I can see that my topic draws interest for 3 main locations in Massachusetts.
+With the topic field ticked off, I can see that my topic draws interest for three main locations in Massachusetts.